It is a State of Tennessee requirement that all international students attending the university provide:

 To enroll in the university international student insurance policy, use this website: International Student Insurance-APSU.

 In the United States, health care costs are extremely expensive.
 International students are often surprised by how very high a doctor's bill is for what seems to be a very simple treatment.
 You might also come from a country where healthcare costs are paid by the government, or where there are special rates for students.
 This is not the case in the U.S. - here, F-1 visa students must pay for their own health care costs.

 To assist with part of those costs, F-1 visa students attending Tennessee Board of Regents (TBR) schools are required to have "adequate medical and hospitalization insurance on themselves and any dependents who are also in the U.S. as a condition of admission before each semester of registration.
+This insurance must be maintained throughout enrollment.
 This is not only university policy - it is a statewide policy for all schools.

 The insurance is in place to provide partial coverage for most injuries or illnesses suffered while students are enrolled.
 It is not meant to be a full-coverage healthcare plan; it is not a complete system of care.
 However, it is very useful for reducing the cost of most treatments that the average student may incur during their time in school.